ffund/ml-sys-ops/docs/project.md

 * **Shared key**: For convenience, you may want to create a key pair (public and private SSH key) for your project, and distribute it to all team members.
 Everyone should get the public and private key; everyone should upload the public key to their Chameleon profile on CHI@UC, CHI@TACC, and KVM@TACC (in addition to, not replacing, your existing keys).
 Then, when you create resources for the project, all project members will be able to access the resources with that key.
 * **Persistent storage**: In many cases, you can use less persistent storage and also be more efficient by improving your data pipeline to include pre-training transformations such as resizing, that reduce the overall size of the data.
 If you are working with a very large data set, you should use this approach, mostly for your own sanity (it will make it much easier to work with the data!).

-Some bare metal GPU resources are reserved for use by our class as a group, starting 4/12 through at least 5/1 (some extending a bit beyond this).
+Some bare metal GPU resources are reserved for use by our class as a group, starting 4/12.
 You may use them as follows:

 * A variable number of `gpu_rtx6000` nodes at CHI@UC, which each have one RTX6000 NVIDIA GPU.
 You may use these for general model training or inference jobs.
 * Four `compute_liqid` nodes at CHI@TACC, which each have an A100 40GB NVIDIA GPU.
 You may use these for general model training or inference jobs, especially if your inference job involves an NVIDIA Triton service.